 How to sell your brand to these consumers?

-Nowadays, Chinese consumers have a huge appetite for foreign products and e-commerce platforms have become the channels of choices for Chinese shoppers looking to purchase such items.
-However, all e-commerce platforms are not equals.
-The most popular ones are TMALL, JD.com (a main destination for electronic products), Taobao and maybe Pinduoduo (there is a lot of advertising about this mobile-based e-commerce platform recently).
+Nowadays, Chinese consumers have a huge appetite for foreign products and e-commerce platforms have become the channels of choice for Chinese shoppers looking to purchase such items.
+However, all e-commerce platforms do not equal.
+The most popular ones are TMALL, JD.com (a main destination for electronic products), Taobao, and maybe Pinduoduo (there is a lot of advertising about this mobile-based e-commerce platform recently).

 Male e-commerce shoppers in China don’t take chances: they will shop on e-commerce sites that are credible and trustworthy.
-As we said, they care a lot about convenience, so to let them purchase in the way they are used can help you to catch these consumers.
+As we said, they care a lot about convenience, so letting them purchase in the way they are used can help you to catch these consumers.

-Our agency offers a complete range of service for e-commerce marketers from e-commerce consulting to digital marketing operations.
+Our agency offers a complete range of services for e-commerce marketers from e-commerce consulting to digital marketing operations.

 Ensure your credibility and visibility online

 Online reputation is very important in China, and this is both for male and female consumers.
 Online shoppers make a lot of research before making their purchase and you have to bring them information about your brand and product.
 Transparency brings trust from your customers.
 Increase the level of trust, and convert visitors to loyal customers.